How to Remove (Delete) Blank Rows in Excel?

 Finding the blank is what the technique you need to know here.
 Follow this example to find out the way.

-I have a below data to work with.
+I have the below data to work with.

 Oh!
 I have many blanks here.
-Follow below steps to explore this method.
+Follow the below steps to explore this method.

-Step 4: Once you selected Special this open up the below box and select Blanks.
+- Once you selected Special, this opens up the below box and select Blanks.
 You can type K as the shortcut key.

-Step 5: Once the blanks selected click on OK.
+- Once the blanks are selected, click on the OK.
 It will select all the blanks in the selected region.

 #3 – Find the Blank Using Filter and Remove Blank Rows in Excel